11th Annual CruiserFest 2019

 Contact Sarah (email above) to register for this awesome trail ride into CruiserFest 2018.
 Trail Ride is limited to 10 vehicles.

-Reserved camping for CruiserFest 2018 will be available at the KOA, 1400 W North Temple, Salt Lake City, UT 84116.
-Our friends at Expedition Utah have volunteered to reserve and administrate the camping arrangements for anyone attending the event.
+Reserved camping for CruiserFest 2019 will be available at the KOA, 1400 W North Temple, Salt Lake City, UT 84116.
+Our friend Steve Jackson has volunteered to reserve and administrate the camping arrangements for anyone attending the event.
 Space is limited, please respond quickly.

-There will be plenty of parking and common space for vehicles and socializing.
+There will be plenty of parking and common space for vehicles and socializing, but camping spots are limited so reserve them early!

 CruiserFest is a gathering of off-road enthusiasts with a love for Toyota Land Cruisers.
 Come and be a part of this fraternal event.
 It’s fun to see and even more fun to participate.
 Check out the amazing collection of Cruisers, take a tour of the Land Cruiser Heritage Museum, and check out the new additions to the collection.
 This fun-filled event is loaded with history, large tires, and a good time.